IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 # Start your engine!

-The CLI (command line interface) allows you to work with OpenWhisk’s basic entities, i.e. to create actions, triggers, rules, and sequences.
-Hence, let’s learn how to work with the CLI.
+The CLI (command line interface) allows you to work with OpenWhisk's basic entities, i.e. to create actions, triggers, rules, and sequences.
+Hence, let's learn how to work with the CLI.

 ## Actions